Skip to main content

 NCMEC’s Sex Offender Tracking Team assists law enforcement in their efforts to locate noncompliant sex offenders.
 The team also works to link information about noncompliant sex offenders to unresolved cases of missing and sexually exploited children known to NCMEC.

-In 2021, NCMEC assisted with more than 22,170 requests to help locate noncompliant sex offenders.
-Of those, feedback indicates that 4,037 noncompliant sex offenders were subsequently located/arrested.
+In 2022, NCMEC assisted with 12,998 requests to help locate noncompliant sex offenders.
+Of those, feedback indicates that 1,758 noncompliant sex offenders were subsequently located/arrested.

 NCMEC’s mission of child protection also includes our work to prevent further victimization.
 These efforts go beyond our initial response to help secure the immediate safety of a missing or exploited child and include our educational programs that empower children and families to help them make safer decisions on- and offline.
 They also include our efforts to provide mental health support to families who have experienced a missing or exploited child to help them on the path to healing and reconnecting with each other and their community.